divyapriya3337-del/Web-development/README.md

 Arrays use [ ].
 Functions are not valid JSON values.
 JSON (JavaScript Object Notation) is a lightweight data format used to exchange data between a client and a server.
 In JavaScript, JSON.stringify() converts an object into a JSON string, while JSON.parse() converts a JSON string into an object.
+JavaScript DOM (Document Object Model)
+Definition
+DOM stands for Document Object Model.
+It represents an HTML document as a tree of objects.
+JavaScript uses the DOM to access, change, add, and remove HTML elements dynamically.
+1. Selecting an Element by ID
+HTML:
+HTML
+<h1 id="title">Hello</h1>
+JavaScript:
+let heading = document.getElementById("title");

+console.log(heading);
+2. Changing HTML Content
+document.getElementById("title").innerText = "Welcome to JavaScript";
+The text inside the <h1> changes.
+3. Selecting Elements by Class let items = document.getElementsByClassName("item");
+4. Using querySelector()
+Selects the first matching element. let heading = document.querySelector("#title");
+For a class:
+let item = document.querySelector(".item");
+5. Using querySelectorAll()
+Selects all matching elements. let items = document.querySelectorAll(".item");
+6. Changing CSS
+document.getElementById("title").style.fontSize = "30px";
+7. Changing Attributes
+document.getElementById("myImage").src = "image.jpg";
+8. Creating a New Element
+let paragraph = document.createElement("p");

+paragraph.innerText = "This is a new paragraph.";

+document.body.appendChild(paragraph);
+9. Removing an Element
+let element = document.getElementById("title");

+element.remove();
+Common DOM Methods
+Method
+Purpose
+getElementById()
+Select element by ID
+getElementsByClassName()
+Select elements by class
+querySelector()
+Select first matching element
+querySelectorAll()
+Select all matching elements
+createElement()
+Create a new element
+appendChild()
+Add an element
+remove()
+Remove an element
+The DOM (Document Object Model) is a programming interface that represents an HTML document as a tree of objects.
+JavaScript uses the DOM to dynamically access, modify, create, and remove HTML elements.
+JavaScript DOM Events
+Definition
+A DOM Event is an action or occurrence that happens in a webpage.
+JavaScript can detect these events and execute a function in response.
+Common Events
+click → User clicks an element dblclick → User double-clicks mouseover → Mouse moves over an element mouseout → Mouse leaves an element keydown → A keyboard key is pressed keyup → A keyboard key is released submit → A form is submitted change → Input value changes
+1. Using onclick
+HTML
+HTML
+<button onclick="showMessage()">Click Me</button>
+JavaScript
+function showMessage() {
+  alert("Button clicked!");
+}
+2. Using addEventListener()
+addEventListener() is a commonly preferred way to attach event handlers.
+HTML
+HTML
+<button id="btn">Click Me</button>
+JavaScript
+let button = document.getElementById("btn");

+button.addEventListener("click", function() {
+  alert("Button clicked!");
+});
+3. Keyboard Event
+document.addEventListener("keydown", function(event) {
+  console.log("Key pressed:", event.key);
+});
+When a key is pressed, its name is displayed in the console.
+4. Form Submit Event
+let form = document.getElementById("myForm");

+form.addEventListener("submit", function(event) {
+  event.preventDefault();
+  console.log("Form submitted");
+});
+event.preventDefault() prevents the browser's default form submission behavior.
+5. Event Object
+The event object contains information about the event. button.addEventListener("click", function(event) {
+  console.log(event.type);
+});
+Output:
+click
+DOM Events are actions that occur on webpage elements, such as clicks, keyboard input, mouse movement, and form submission.
+JavaScript can respond to these events using event handlers such as onclick or the addEventListener() method.